 The Chinese New Year holiday is the best time of the year to experience traditional Chinese culture.
 People generally have at least three days off, and they use the time to take part in some generations-old traditions.

-To help you choose the best places to experience Chinese New Year, here are four of the biggest celebrations in 2018 in China: Beijing has temple fairs, Guangzhou has flower fairs, Hong Kong has large extravaganzas, and Harbin has its Ice and Snow Festival.
+To help you choose the best places to experience Chinese New Year, here are four of the biggest celebrations in China: Beijing has temple fairs, Guangzhou has flower fairs, Hong Kong has large extravaganzas, and Harbin has its Ice and Snow Festival.

 As the capital of China, Beijing is a city combining tradition and modern prosperity.
 Temple fairs have been a part of daily life in Beijing for hundreds of years.
 They are one of the most important celebrations of Chinese New Year.